For consumers For business

 Everything we do is based on transparency, starting with the data we source.

-We only use publicly-available information.
+We only use publicly available information.
 It’s fundamental to consumer rights that brands fully, accurately, and consistently report on their impacts.
 As a consumer, you have a right to know how brands impact on the issues you care about most.
 Transparency promotes accountability and is crucial in shaping regulations and keeping brands to their promises.

 Most trusted methodology

-Using our proprietary technology, Good On You analysts evaluate each brand with our rigorous methodology, which we developed in consultation with industry experts, academics, and organisations (like Fashion Revolution, Fairtrade, Fashion for Good, and Four Paws).
+Using our proprietary technology, Good On You analysts evaluate each brand with our rigorous methodology, which we developed in consultation with industry experts, academics, and organisations (including Fashion Revolution, Fairtrade, Fashion for Good, and Four Paws).
 Materiality is key—meaning we assess issues based on what’s widely accepted by experts as having the most impact on people, the planet, and animals.

 Easy-to-use ratings

-We aim to make it easy for anyone to understand how their choices influence the issues they care about—for consumers, that means checking a brand’s impacts as easily as checking a product’s price tag.
+We aim to make it easy for anyone to understand how their fashion and beauty choices influence the issues they care about—for consumers, that means checking a brand’s impacts as easily as checking a product’s price tag.
 For businesses, it means using our innovative tech and unparalleled ratings data to understand, improve, and communicate their impacts.
 For the media, it means being the go-to sustainability expert to help shape and contextualise reporting.

 Key issues we rate brands on